July 9, 2015

 Since the major coverage provisions of the Affordable Care Act (ACA) took effect in 2014, insurance coverage rates have improved across the country, but the gains are far greater in the states that have expanded Medicaid.
 As a result, hospitals in expansion states are treating fewer uninsured patients, and the amount of uncompensated care they are providing is declining steeply.
 Moreover, contrary to critics’ claims that Medicaid expansion is financially unsustainable for states, there is increasing evidence that expansion has saved states money, and these savings are expected to grow over time.
 Read More »

 A community of low-income families, service providers, and other community leaders working to expand economic opportunity for all through the power of their personal stories.

 “Head Start is the reason my daughter is alive.
 The reason my family is intact.
 The reason I can still smile at my daughter’s beautiful face each morning.” -Amanda

-VISIT THE OAS WEBSITE TO READ ALL OF THE STORIES AND ADD YOUR OWN
+VISIT THE TALKPOVERTY WEBSITE TO READ ALL OF THE STORIES AND ADD YOUR OWN